arth-simon/edge_tpu_lane_detection/README.md

 - Use CVAT or TUSimple labeled images for training
 - Uses Birdseyeview
 - Over 40 FPS on coral tpu inncluding postprocessing on CPU
+- "master" branch for training, "ROS" branch for usage on the competition model car inside a ROS system

 <b>The main network architecture</b>:
 ![](images/model_arch.png)